Our past is behind us. Fri 01 July 2022

 All humans are created with a small tail that is later absorbed by the body and developed into the tailbone.
 In some cases, small amounts of tissue are left hanging on the tailbone area of the body.

-Vestigial tails are also known as 'caudal tails'.
+Vestigial tails are also known as 'caudal appendages'.

 From East Anglia and the Hopkins Trials, 1645-1647: a County Guide: